1. Home: Explore careers

 Day-to-day tasks

-• research and acquire new resources
+• research and buy new resources from a budget

 • make sure that information is accurate, up to date and secure